Volentix/vdexnode/.github/CONTRIBUTING.md

 ### Communication

-Please join us on [Telegram](VERTO/VDEX dev chat)
+Please join us on [Telegram](TODO PLEASE FILL IN)

 ## What We Are Looking For

-To Do:

-- please get in touch with sylvain@volentixlabs.com
+Please get in touch with sylvain@volentixlabs.com